olton/easytest/readme.md

 - [x] `toBeUnique` - check if array has unique values
 - [x] `toStructureEqual` - check if an object has a structure
 - [x] `toBeDeepEqual` - check if objects are deeply equal
-- [x] `toBeEqualObject` - check if two simple objects are equal, to deep compare use `toBeDeepEqual`
 - [x] `toBeInteger` - check if value is integer
 - [x] `toBeSafeInteger` - check if value is safe integer
 - [x] `toBeFloat` - check if value is float